| |

 • The dough should be moist and cohesive, but not sticky.

 • Turn the dough out onto a lightly floured work surface.
-Gently gather and knead the dough, then, using a pastry cutter, cut into 2 disks.
+Gently gather together and press and shape the dough into a disk.
+Use a pastry cutter and cut the dough in half.

 • Use the pastry cutter (or a sharp knife) to cut each disk into 6 even triangles.